haproxy/haproxy/doc/lua-api/index.rst

   :returns: true if the pattern reference is used to handle maps instead of acl, false otherwise.

+.. js:function:: Patref.commit(ref)

+  Tries to commit pending Patref object updates, that is updates made to the local object will be committed to the underlying patter reference storage in an atomic manner upon success.
+Upon failure, local pending updates are lost.
+Upon success, all other pending updates on the pattern reference (e.g.: "prepare" from the cli or from other Patref Lua objects) started before the new one will be pruned.

+  :returns: true on success and nil on failure (followed by an error message).

 .. _applethttp_class:

 AppletHTTP class